Degradation & Insolation Corrected CUF

 PointConventional CUFCorrected CUF

-What it showsRaw outputWeather + aging removed
+What it showsRaw outputNormalized for weather and aging

 Good forPPA complianceO&M benchmarking